Patient ExperienceLast Reviewed: May 2026CM-INS-101 // May 2026

 Summary

-Patient dropout is the second-largest operational risk in clinical trial execution after enrollment failure — a 20% dropout rate in a 500-patient trial has the same statistical impact as enrolling 100 fewer patients.
-Industry benchmarks show dropout rates of 15–30% in Phase 2 trials and up to 40% in long-duration Phase 3 studies.
-The root causes cluster around three factors: visit burden, adverse events, and perceived lack of benefit.
-In 2026, decentralized trial elements, digital engagement platforms, and stipend redesign are producing measurable retention improvements in head-to-head comparisons.
+Patient dropout is the second-largest operational risk in clinical trial execution after enrollment failure.
+Industry benchmarks show dropout rates of 15–30% in Phase 2 trials and up to 40% in long-duration Phase 3 studies — with CNS and psychiatry trials running highest.
+Root causes cluster around three modifiable factors: visit burden, adverse event management, and perceived lack of benefit during blinded participation.
+In 2026, decentralized trial elements, digital engagement platforms, and milestone-based stipend structures are producing measurable retention improvements with published evidence behind them.

 Dropout Rate Benchmarks by Phase and Condition